-The hard part of split test analysis is sorting out
+The aim in analysing split test data is sorting out

 - the noise of random variation.

 The plots show the probability distribution of conversion rates, given the data.
-The probabilities of being the most successful version, displayed in the table, are based on a random sample of several thousand points within the distribution.
-For experiments that are close, you will notice the probabilities vary a little each time you re-calculate.
+The probabilities of being the most successful version, displayed in the table, are based on a random sample of several thousand points within the distribution (monte-carlo method).
+For experiments that are close, you will notice the probabilities may vary slightly if you re-calculate.

 The calculations depend on a few assumptions.
-In particular it is assumed that each trial has equal probability of success, so if something else changed during your experiment, it may throw out the results (also a problem for z and G tests, of course).
+In particular it is assumed that each trial has equal probability of success, so if something else changed during your experiment, it may throw out the results (such changes would also be a problem for simple approaches to traditional significance testing too).

 Reading the graph